ucsb-cs156/f23/lab/project.md

 * The list of issues contains more work than we expect you will need to complete in order to get a perfect score on the project, so don't worry that you have to finish them all; *you do not have to finish them all*.
+* Some of the issues are "epics", which is a higher level than an issue: it's a group of related issues.
+It is the responsibility of the team members to take the epic and create smaller issues from it, copying/pasting the relevant parts and the editing the file to turn it into smaller single issues.
+Each of those should usually be merged in its own separate small PR, not as one giant PR at the end.
 * Each issue you complete earns points for your team after it is:
   * code reviewed and approved by a member of your team that didn't work on it
   * code reviewed and approved by a member of the course staff (instructor, TA, LA)